Illinois Compiled Statutes

 1969, as amended, whether furnished as a paper copy or as an electronic copy.

-(f) A public body may charge up to $10 for each hour spent by personnel in searching for and retrieving a requested record.
+(f) A public body may charge up to $10 for each hour spent by personnel in searching for and retrieving a requested record or examining the record for necessary redactions.
 No fees shall be charged for the first 8 hours spent by personnel in searching for or retrieving a requested record.
 A public body may charge the actual cost of retrieving and transporting public records from an off-site storage facility when the public records are maintained by a third-party storage company under contract with the public body.
 If a public body imposes a fee pursuant to this subsection (f), it must provide the requester with an accounting of all fees, costs, and personnel hours in connection with the request for public records.
 The provisions of this subsection (f) apply only to commercial requests.